 When you drive by an overlook in Yellowstone National Park, it pays to stop.
-A short walk from a pullout on Grand Loop Road just north of Tower Fall brings travelers to Calcite Springs Overlook, perched on a bluff above the narrowest section of the Grand Canyon of Yellowstone.
+A short walk from a turnout on Grand Loop Road just north of Tower Fall brings travelers to Calcite Springs Overlook, perched on a bluff above the narrowest section of the Grand Canyon of Yellowstone.
 The mesmerizing northward view puts a rugged section of the Yellowstone River on display, accented by bleached cliffs and steam venting hydrothermal springs.
 The loop to the viewing platform is a quarter mile long, and well worth the effort.

 Calcite Springs Overlook surveys the north end of the Grand Canyon of Yellowstone, where the Yellowstone River leaves steep canyon walls for rolling prairie grasses.
 A butte just north of the overlook is draped by hydrothermally stained rhyolite that is bleach white and quite dramatic.
 Along the river at the bottom of these cliffs you’ll spot Calcite Springs, where steam rises from hydrothermal vents just feet from water’s edge.
 You might even catch a whiff of sulfur.

 Steam venting from Calcite Springs along the Yellowstone River

 A display at the overlook offers this description Calcite Springs:

 In cool weather, wisps of steam rise from Calcite Springs—the pale slope near river level.
 There the Yellowstone River flows above a volcanic fracture zone that allows geothermal discharge to reach the surface.
 Chemicals from Calcite Springs’ hot water vents are slowly turning the cliff to whitish, yellowish pulp.

 Looking down the Yellowstone River from Calcite Springs Overlook